iruble23/INDE-577/Supervised Learning/linear_regression/README.md

 - **Model Fitting**: The model is fit to the data using the `fit` method, taking feature vectors and a target variable.
 - **Coefficient Interpretation**: Post-training, the model's coefficients represent the influence of each feature on the response variable, crucial for understanding factors affecting termite activity.

-## Key Concepts
+## Conclusion
 - **Predictive Modeling**: Linear regression provides a predictive modeling approach to estimating the effects of certain variables on termite activity.
 - **Quantitative Analysis**: This method is suited for scenarios where the response variable is a quantity rather than a category.

-## How to Run
-Execute the Jupyter notebook in this directory to view the steps involved in data preparation, model fitting, and evaluation.

-## References
+## Termite Fun Fact
-- Scikit-learn Linear Regression documentation: [Scikit-learn Linear Regression](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html)
+**Carbon Processing Factories:** By breaking down dead wood, termites play a significant role in the carbon cycle, helping to control the level of carbon dioxide and methane in the atmosphere, which are important factors in climate change.